 Vegan Lentil Soup with Spinach, Tomatoes, and Cumin

-Vegan Lentil Soup with Spinach, Tomatoes, and Cumin has plenty of flavor from the cumin and other spices and this tasty soup is also dairy-free and gluten-free.
+Vegan Lentil Soup with Spinach, Tomatoes, and Cumin has loads of flavor from the cumin and other spices and this soup is also gluten-free.

-How to Make Vegan Lentil Soup with Spinach, Tomatoes, and Cumin:
+How to Make this Vegan Lentil Soup with Spinach:

 (Scroll down for complete recipe including nutritional information.)